Daniel-Krueger/daniel-krueger.github.io/_posts/2023-11-25-i-love-webcon-bps-01-04.md

 For the high-code developers who read this: In five years I have never hit a wall with WEBCON BPS.
 Of course, I have encountered obstacles or not 100% satisfying user experiences with the out of the box options.
 But when you really need it, you can use the WEBCON BPS SDK to write plugins adding .Net code or React components to achieve just that.
 The times I needed to resort to these were rare though.
 Link to the [developer portal](https://developer.webcon.com/).

+{: .notice--info}
-If anyone has hit a wall implementing a process with human interaction using a low-code platform, please get in touch with me.
+**Info:** If anyone has hit a wall implementing a process with human interaction using a low-code platform, please get in touch with me.
 I really want to test those scenarios.

 [LinkedIn Post Part 1](https://www.linkedin.com/posts/krueger-daniel_webcon-bps-no-code-low-code-high-code-activity-7059037292216102912-SFYM/)